 Installing this recipe on your website requires the following steps:

-- Enter the Path of the Folder or Page for which you want to Control the Indexation Status: Begin by specifying the path of the folder or the individual page that you want to exclude from search engine indexing.
+- Enter the path of the folder or page for which you want to control the indexation status: enter the path of the folder or the individual page that you want to exclude from search engine indexing.
 This can be a specific URL or a directory path within your website.

 - noindex: Prevents the page from being indexed.